TABLE OF CONTENTS

 Syncing profiles/updating information

-You cannot edit profile information directly from the Overview tab within the profile.
+You cannot edit profile information directly from the profile.
 To update any details (e.g., name, date of birth, address), you must make the changes at the case level.

 Note: If a profile is linked to multiple active cases, updating the information in one case (e.g., Case A) will prompt a sync notification in the others (e.g., Case B).